Del Valle Regional Park: Flooding in the 2016–2017 winter

 Shortly after the California drought in the 2010s, Del Valle Regional Park suffered widespread damage from the unusually heavy rains and La Niña that struck the East Bay in early 2017.
 Much of the damage was around Lake Del Valle, where runoff overflowed five times into beaches, campgrounds and picnic areas.
 Some of the trails were washed out and needed to be rebuilt.
 The park was closed for nearly three months, before reopening on April 15, 2017.
 EBRPD estimated the cost to repair this park alone at $1.8 billion, and said the cost would rise further if the rains continued.

 With another La Niña scheduled for the 2017-2018 winter, it seemed quite possible that repairs would have to be done after that winter as well.

 2019 flooding

 In early 2019, heavy rains again came to the Del Valle Regional Park area, and as a result, the park closed in mid-February 2019.
 It was scheduled to re-open in early March.

 Algae

-Lake Del Valle has in the past had a problem with dangerous algae, and during the 2015/2016 winter, swimming was banned in the lake.
+Lake Del Valle, along with many other East Bay reginal parks, has a problem with blue-green algae.
+During the 2015/2016 winter, swimming was banned in the lake due to the algae.